Testimonials

 Kirwan State High School

-Throughout the region, Fuel for schools is focused on helping our students start their day right.
-They provide our local primary and secondary schools regular nutritional breakfast and lunch foods to assist with cognitive function and improve the wellbeing of many hungry kids.
+Throughout the region, Fuel for Schools is focused on helping our students start their day right.
+They provide our local primary and secondary schools with regular nutritional breakfast and lunch foods to assist with cognitive function and improve the wellbeing of many hungry kids.
 Even though all schools offer the food slightly differently our aim is the same, ensuring students who are hungry have an opportunity to at least one meal a day.

 Schools are offered supplies weekly and for the biggest school in Townsville of over 2000 students, Kirwan SHS.
-It was decided to allow all students the opportunity to a free breakfast or lunch without judgement or shame.
+It was decided to allow all students the opportunity to a free breakfast or lunch without judgment or shame.
 With now over 100 students accessing food everyday it is definitely a must in our school environment.

 Kirwan opens a ‘Hub’ space close to the centre of the school every day where students can help themselves to breakfast foods and again during lunchtime make their own sandwich.